Everything PR News

 The Brand Communications Playbook

 Two: editorial discipline.
 Lima continued working with photographers at the top of the craft — Steven Meisel, Inez & Vinoodh, Mert Alas & Marcus Piggott, Peter Lindbergh — even at the peak of her commercial run.
 Editorial work is what kept the name fashion-credible while the endorsements paid the bills.
-Models who skip the editorial layer become commercial faces and burn out on a 5-year cycle.
+Models who skip the editorial layer become commercial faces and burn out on a five-year cycle.

 Three: the second act.
 The post-Victoria's Secret transition was managed, not forced.
 Lima exited at the right moment, stayed visible through editorial and selective campaigns, and re-entered the major brand cycle with the Maybelline return and the VS documentary.
 Few supermodels execute the second act well.
 Most never get one.